j0code/fileserve/README.md

 It serves / if not told otherwise.

 > Do not use this as a webserver.
 It is not protected against path traversal and connections are never encrypted!
+>
+> Also do not use while connected to a public network!
+Everyone in your local network can access your files!

 ### How to use?
 1. Download it (green "Code" button > Download ZIP, or clone it)